 There are sophisticated laws relating to the protection of data and non-disclosure of private information.
-However, given the lack of transparency associated with the FDI approvals required, it is difficult to ensure absolute certainty in this regard.
+However, given the lack of transparency associated with the foreign direct investment approvals required, it is difficult to ensure absolute certainty in this regard.